 We would value the inclusion of case studies and examples from a range of countries and contexts, particularly when asking students to "develop solutions to real-world problems".
+Embedding approaches such as Design Thinking;

 We are pleased to see this section included: "Students learn to incorporate environmental considerations and ethical decision-making into their designs.
-By exploring concepts such as product life cycles and the sustainable use of materials, they develop an understanding of how their choices in materials and processes can impact both the product and society over time" however we note that "product life cycles" are only mentioned here and could therefore easily be overlooked.
-The concept of a 'life cycle assessment' could be introduced as a core idea and used to link many of the themes and ideas in this specification (currently students are only asked to 3.9 describe the main stages and characteristics of the product lifecycle, rather than assess).
-This would support the focus on environmental impact mentioned throughout - it is a simple concept for students to understand and helps them think beyond the use/disposal of an item.
-It would be a useful tool to frame the conversation around overall environmental impact and would support critical thinking.
+By exploring concepts such as product life cycles and the sustainable use of materials, they develop an understanding of how their choices in materials and processes can impact both the product and society over time."
+However, we note that "product life cycles" are only mentioned here and could easily be overlooked.
+The concept of a life cycle assessment could be introduced as a core idea and used to link many of the themes and ideas in this specification (currently, students are only asked to 3.9 describe the main stages and characteristics of the product lifecycle, rather than assess).
+This would support the focus on environmental impact mentioned throughout-it is a simple concept for students to understand and helps them think beyond the use/disposal of an item.
+It would also complement the principles of The Circular Economy, helping students frame their thinking around design for longevity, reuse, and minimal waste.